 Ciao!

-I am Assistant Professor of Economics at Brown University, and an affiliate at BREAD and CEPR.
-In 2021-22 I was a postdoctoral associate at MIT Economics.
-I graduated from the University of Zurich in 2021.
+I am the August Family Assistant Professor of Economics at Brown University.
+Previously, I was a Postdoctoral Associate at MIT Economics.
+I hold a PhD in Economics from the University of Zurich.

-My research focuses on the intersection of development economics and behavioral economics.
-I am interested in how the social environment influences the economic behaviors of individuals and organizations in poor countries.
+My research is at the intersection of development economics and behavioral economics.
+I am interested in how the social environment influences the economic behavior of individuals and organizations in poor countries.

-My paper on the benefits of obesity in poor countries was featured in the New York Times!
+My work on the benefits of obesity in poor countries was in the New York Times!

 This study explores the economic implications of obesity in low-income countries, where it serves as an unhealthy yet significant status symbol.
 By conducting experiments with decision-makers in Kampala, Uganda, who were shown portraits with manipulated weight, the research uncovers four key insights.
 Firstly, obesity is predominantly viewed as an indicator of wealth rather than attractiveness or health.
 Secondly, obesity enhances credit access; in a practical experiment with loan officers, the advantage of obesity equates to a 60% increase in reported earnings.
 Thirdly, the obesity premium diminishes when additional financial information is available, highlighting the role of asymmetric information.
 Lastly, the perceived benefits of obesity and its value as a wealth signal are often exaggerated, which inadvertently increases the cost of adopting healthier lifestyles.